MichaelBluetooth/ng-auto-form/README.md

 This library leans heavily on bootstrap (for styles), ngx-bootstrap (mostly for their date picker) and font-awesome (for icons).

+You can head over to [the official documentation page](https://github.com/MichaelBluetooth/ng-auto-form) to see more example usage.

 ## Getting Started

 1. Install NgAutoForm